-Fig. 1-5: Equilibrium line on the 2-Finger, shown with no fingertip pads.
+Fig. 1-5: Equilibrium line on the 2-Finger.

 Grasping an object that could be grasped by an encompassing grasp (a cylinder for example) on the equilibrium line is not recommended, as slight variations on the position will switch the grasp from parallel to encompassing and vice versa.
 Robot programming should be done so that the grasping mode will be predetermined.